Vitamin C and its derivatives in skincare – everything you need to know!

 7th heaven Vitamin C Capsule Concentrates

 A good example of air-tight packaging that protects the active ingredient from oxidizing!
-However, I don’t know the pH or the % of ascorbic acid, so I can’t really recommend them yet.
+22% of Vitamin C.

 I’ll update this list as I try new ones.
 Feel free to share your experience on the comments!
 Also, if you have any questions, I’m here.